-Applications can be developed using Java, .NET, C, C++, Pro*C and PL/SQL.
-For a list of sample programs, refer to the Oracle TimesTen In-Memory Database Quick Start Guide.
+Applications can be developed using Java, .NET, C, C++, Pro*C and PL/SQL as well as open source languages such as Python and NodeJS.
+For a list of sample programs, refer to the Oracle TimesTen In-Memory Database Samples on GitHub.

 The Oracle TimesTen In-Memory Database was designed and optimized to run in the application tier.
 The database can be directly linked (embedded) with the application for best performance.
 With the TimesTen database embedded with the application, SQL access does not incur any network or IPC overhead.
 Even when running in 'embedded mode', TimesTen still provides full multi-process / multi-threaded access and concurrency control.

 Yes, the Oracle TimesTen In-Memory Database supports indexes.
 Indexes improve the performance of queries to the database, just as they do in the Oracle database.
-TimesTen supports three types of indexes: Range indexes, which are used for lookups involving equality and inequality ranges; Hash indexes, which offer faster primary key and equality access than Range indexes for exact match lookups and equijoins; and Bitmap indexes, which are good for columns that do not have many unique values and a low level of concurrent DML transactions.
+TimesTen supports two types of indexes: Range indexes, which are used for lookups involving equality and inequality ranges, and Hash indexes, which offer faster primary key and equality access than Range indexes for exact match lookups and equijoins.

 TimesTen In-Memory Database supports the SQL standard.
 To create data structures, use SQL DDL statements e.g. CREATE TABLE, CREATE INDEX, CREATE SEQUENCE, CREATE VIEW, CREATE MATERIALIZED VIEW, CREATE PACKAGE, CREATE PROCEDURE, CREATE FUNCTION, CREATE SYNONYM, ALTER TABLE etc. The same database design techniques that are used for RDBMS can also be used for TimesTen.
 Designing and managing databases in TimesTen is simpler than in a disk-optimized RDBMS, as there is no need to size table extents or to defragment disks.

 While the entire database resides in memory, TimesTen also has transaction log files and checkpoint files that are persisted to disk.
 In the event of a system restart or failure, the in-memory database is recovered from the checkpoint and transaction log files.
-In addition, customers can configure TimesTen Replication to provide high availability.
+In addition, customers can use TimesTen Replication or Scaleout to provide high availability.

 TimesTen Cache runs as a client application to Oracle database server.
 TimesTen Cache supports the same platforms as the TimesTen In-Memory Database.
 See What platforms are the Oracle TimesTen technologies supported on?.